BryanMui1/island-scrape/README.md

 + A script that adds all your samples to a contact list
 + A script that allows randomization of experiments

-This project was built using Selenium and Python3
+This project was built using Selenium and Python3, and works with the integrated Chrome Web Driver